4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 ### Cons
 1. Additional cost by the standby instances.
-1. Higher manual efforts required to site admins, especially when sites have lost of worker instances.
+1. Higher manual effort is required to site admins, especially when sites have lots of worker instances.
 1. Site admins need to schedule and maintain software environment inside the virtual machine by themselves.

 ## Platform as a Service (PaaS)